+To establish the size of your rain garden, calculate the square footage of the area that will drain to the location of your garden and divide by three.
 For rain gardens attached to downspouts, there are two additional steps.
-For example, take a 1,000 square-foot roof with two downspouts, one of which is connected to your rain garden.
+For example, take a 1,000 square-foot roof with two downspouts, one of which is connected to your rain garden:

 Determining the depth: To figure out what depth your garden should be, test the infiltration rate of the soil – that is, how fast water soaks into the ground.
 This is simple.
 Dig a hole about 12 inches deep and fill it with water.
 After 24 hours, measure how much water has soaked in to the ground.
 For example, if half of the water has soaked into the ground, you would dig your garden so that it is 6 inches deep at the deepest part.
 If your soil drains very slowly, you may need to amend it with compost.